 - Osteoplasty – a cutting away of diseased or abnormal bone with artifical or natural boney replacement.
 Osteoplasty of the extremities is common, for example knee replacement.
 Osteoplasty of facet joints has not yet been developed.

 - Foraminectomy – a form of spinal arthritis surgery that enlarges neural foramen by removing significant amounts of bone

-Generally, the above options for spinal arthritis surgery are traditional, open-back surgeries that require general anesthesia, hospital stays, and long rehabilitative periods.
+Generally, the above options for spinal arthritis surgery are traditional, open-back surgeries that require hospital stays, and long rehabilitative periods.
 If you feel that these may not be the right options for you, there are other attractive alternatives.
 Laser Spine Institute (LSI) offers minimally invasive, endoscopic surgical procedures that may correct some causes of spinal symptoms.
 Contact us today to learn how tens of thousands of people have found relief at Laser Spine Institute from debilitating spinal arthritis, and for a complimentary review of your MRI or CT scan.